knmnyn/cs4248-2020/_pages/schedule.md

 Note that our class will be in the physical venue of LT19.
 Recordings will take place where possible by Zoom and are available via LumiNUS.

 Note in the Readings column:
-* (SLP2) Jurafsky and Martin, <A href="https://www.cs.colorado.edu/~martin/SLP/">Speech and Language Processing</a>, 2nd edition. _We are only using this previous edition for the first chapter, since it is not finished in the 3e draft._
+* (SLP2) Dan Jurafsky and James Martin, <A href="https://www.cs.colorado.edu/~martin/SLP/">Speech and Language Processing</a>, 2nd edition. _We are only using this previous edition for the first chapter, since it is not finished in the 3e draft._
-* (SLP3) Jurafsky and Martin, <A href="https://web.stanford.edu/~jurafsky/slp3/">Speech and Language Processing</a>, 3rd edition
+* (SLP3) Dan Jurafsky and James Martin, <A href="https://web.stanford.edu/~jurafsky/slp3/">Speech and Language Processing</a>, 3rd edition
 * (E) Jacob Eisenstein, <a href="https://github.com/jacobeisenstein/gt-nlp-class/blob/master/notes/eisenstein-nlp-notes.pdf">Natural Language Processing</a> (2018)

 <table class="table table-striped">